Dudleya farinosa: Morphology

 Bracts: There are 20 to 35 bracts on the inflorescences.
 The bracts are arranging in a spreading fashion, and are shaped cordate-ovate, measuring 10–25 mm long by 10–20 mm wide, with an acute apex.

 Flowers: The calyx measures 5–8 mm long by 5–6 mm wide.
-The sepals are 3–7 mm long, and are shaped dentate-ovate.
+The sepals are 3–7 mm long, and are shaped deltate-ovate.
 The petals are 10–14 mm long by 3–5 mm wide, and are connate (fused) 1–2 mm.
 The petals are shaped oblanceolate, the apex acute to obtuse, the tips often out curved, and colored pale yellow.
 The upper margins of the adjacent petals are not touching.
 The corolla is loosely tubular, and not tightly pentagonal.
-The pistils are connivant and erect, and the follicles are erect.
+The pistils are connivent and erect, and the follicles are erect.

 Non-convolute corolla

 This species is unusual in the genus because some of the populations of this plant have non-convolute petals.
-The petals of almost all other Dudley are convolute, with each petal having one edge exposed and the other covered by the next petal.
-In the subgenus Dudley, each petal is folded along the midline, with the exposed edge tightly connivant to the inner edge of the next petal, which forms a connate pentagonal tube adapted to hummingbird pollinators.
-However, in D. farinosa, the petals are not as strongly folded and instead mostly flat, and with the exposed edge of each petal not connivant to the inner edge of the next one, but rather somewhat separated, giving the corolla a loosely tubular shape.
+The petals of almost all other Dudleya are convolute, with each petal having one edge exposed and the other covered by the next petal.
+In the subgenus Dudleya, each petal is folded along the midline, with the exposed edge tightly connivent to the inner edge of the next petal, which forms a connate pentagonal tube adapted to hummingbird pollinators.
+However, in D. farinosa, the petals are not as strongly folded and instead mostly flat, and with the exposed edge of each petal not connivent to the inner edge of the next one, but rather somewhat separated, giving the corolla a loosely tubular shape.
 In the northern part of its range, D. farinosa has corollas that are often completely non-convolute, a trait shared only by one other species, the morphologically dissimilar Dudleya variegata, which has plesiomorphic Sedum-like flowers and a corm-like stem.